Why should you implement Cat Man into your business ?

 With the end result of improving the shoppers experience at the point of purchase which leads to increased sales as they say “a happy customer = a happy retailer”.
 But this is not the only reason to embed the process…

-Cat Man at its core is consumer centric so if a business is truly customer focused it needs to be at all levels of the business not just the customer facing parts, the cat man process provides the structure for this to happen and if embedded it provides the structure to keep people focused on whats important, their customers!
+Category Management is consumer centric so if a business is truly customer focused it needs to be at all levels of the business not just the customer facing parts, the cat man process provides the structure for this to happen and if embedded it provides the structure to keep people focused on whats important, their customers!

 In order to achieve this there will be many different areas that are managed by different departments within an organisation that are affected;